Bone Density Scan (DEXA) Cost

 DEXA scan billing includes a technical fee and interpretation fee.
 It is a relatively affordable imaging test compared to MRI or CT.

-How to Save on Your Bone Density Scan (DEXA)
+How to Compare Bone Density Scan (DEXA) Prices

 Frequently Asked Questions